osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 The screenshot shows a message when the map of the destination area is not downloaded.
 You can see, that OsmAnd tries to calculate the route when there are no maps for its middle section.
 To resolve that situation online checking may be needed.

-#### Download maps using Navigation menu
+#### Loading Maps Using the Navigation Menu

-Tap to the _Details_ button to open the _Required Maps_ screen.
+Tap to the *Details* button to open the *Required Maps* screen.
 After online verification of the maps required for route calculation, OsmAnd offers to download them without leaving the navigation section.
 The list of missing maps is based on straight line route.
-To get an accurate list of maps, OsmAnd can pre-calculate your route online, just click to the _Calculate online_ button.
+To get an accurate list of maps, OsmAnd can pre-calculate your route online, just click to the *Calculate online* button.

 Unfortunately, once the necessary maps are loaded, you must to enter the start and end points again.